Updated April 20, 2022

-CyVerse will primarily utilize the networking and computing infrastructure at The University of Arizona and our partner institutions, and the standards and policies set forth within this document will complement the policies set forth by these organizations.
-When there are any overlapping or conflicting policies set forth within this document, CyVerse will defer to the policy with the more stringent security requirements.
-In addition, state and federal laws may have jurisdiction, in which case CyVerse will be required to abide by all state and federal laws relating to its applications, systems, and networks.
-Herein, CyVerse specifies and highlights policies that are particularly important to CyVerse but there is no intent to describe or account for every known situation, circumstance, and process relating to security.
+CyVerse will primarily utilize the networking and computing infrastructure at The University of Arizona and our partner institutions, and the standards and policies set forth within this section will complement the policies set forth by these organizations.
+When there are any overlapping or conflicting policies set forth within this section, CyVerse will defer to the policy with the more stringent security requirements.
+In addition, state and federal laws may have jurisdiction, in which case CyVerse is required to abide by all state and federal laws relating to its applications, systems, and networks.
+Herein, CyVerse specifies and highlights policies that are particularly important to CyVerse but there is no intent to describe or account for every known or possible situation, circumstance, and process relating to security.

 Reference to Additional Policies